-100 Hours.
-Students who perform at least 100 hours of pro bono work after their first year of legal studies and before graduation will be eligible for a notation of such service on their law school transcript, as well as recognition during commencement or a student awards ceremony.
+- students who provide at least 50 hours of pro bono work and those with 100 hours or more will be eligible for notations of such service on their law school transcripts.

 "The pro bono work I have done has helped me to grow as a person, as well as giving a real-world application to the material learned in class."